Privacy Policy

 9. Children's Privacy

-PushClock is not directed to children under the age of 13 (or 16 in the European Economic Area).
-We do not knowingly collect personal information from children under these ages, and the leaderboard and related community features are not intended for children.
-If you believe we have inadvertently collected such information, please contact us immediately at andy.okamoto@icloud.com and we will take prompt steps to delete it.
+PushClock is not directed to children under the age of 13 (or under the applicable age of digital consent in your country, which is 16 in parts of the European Economic Area).
+We do not knowingly collect personal information from children under these ages, and the leaderboard and related community features are not intended for them.
+If you believe we have inadvertently collected such information, please contact us immediately at andy@pushclock.com and we will take prompt steps to delete it.

 10. Your Rights and Choices